Oliver404/HMS-Android-Example-MapKit/README.md

 III) In this section you will have to replace the values of `keyAlias`, `keyPassword`, `storeFile` and `storePassword`

 IV) The image, enclosed in a yellow box, shows the `key` used for the original project, as an example, the `storeFile` field should be as follows: <img src="/readme/assets/storeFile.png?raw=true" style="height:20px">

+V) Now locate the `defaultConfig` section, it is above `signingConfigs`

+VI) Replace the value of `applicationId` for your `packagename` with which the app is registered to AppGallery

 ![Configuring Signature](/readme/assets/change_signature.png?raw=true "Configuring Signature")